How to apply

 The Walter Owen Book Prize selection committee will give preference to first editions, unless a new edition offers an extensive and complete revision of the original work.
 Books of general interest, such as biographies of respected jurists, commissioned works and research in the context of law reform are less likely to be selected than works on topics of current interest or emerging relevance.

-The deadline for submissions has been extended to May 15, 2020.
-This year, we are only accepting French language submissions.
+The deadline for submissions is March 17, 2021.
+This year, we are only accepting English language submissions.

 The selection committee for the Walter Owen Book Prize consists of eminent lawyers, judges and academics appointed by The Canadian Foundation for Legal Research.
 The Chair of the selection committee receives all applications.

 The Foundation announces the winning author(s) and the book’s title at the end of June each year.

 - Each application must contain a statement of 200 words or less that explains how the book meets the award’s criteria.

 - Each application must be e-mailed to the foreperson, John N. Davis at email@example.com

 - If your application for the prize is shortlisted, you will be advised where to send one copy of the nominated book.
 (Publishers are usually happy to provide such copies.)